Empowering others through science

-Located in Western MA, Tate Behavioral provides home, school and community based services utilizing the principles of Applied Behavior Analysis.
-We serve individuals with disabilities and their families.
+Tate Behavioral is a leader in ABA services, providing home, school and community-based treatment to individuals with disabilities and their families.
 This includes those diagnosed with ASD and other developmental disabilities, cognitive disabilities and emotional disabilities.
-We specialize in treating clients whose behavioral repertoires limit their community access and independence, and who may engage in significantly unsafe behavior.

-“Our purpose is to create lasting, socially significant behavior change.”
+“Our goal is lasting, socially significant behavior change.”

 Christina Tatreau, MFA, BCBA, LABA